kylespadaro-zz/Viper-Web/README.md

 # ViperWeb
 Website code for Viper Electronics' website.
-This is my computer company, so it isn't illegal for me to share this.
+This website is for my computer company,
+Viper Electronics.

+Runs on HTML.